-5. Action Plan
+5.3.
+Near-term Action Plan

-The utility shall summarize the results of its resource portfolio evaluation in an action plan, if applicable, that identifies one or more preferred portfolios that provide longrange guidance for the Commission and represent potentially viable resource options in the future.
-The action plan is not necessarily a specific plan for near-term action, unless specifically identified within the Utility Resource Plan.
-A utility's action plan does not in any way relieve the utility of its statutory obligations concerning certificates of public convenience and necessity, prudency, or any other regulatory requirements.
+The utility shall develop an action plan is not necessarily a specific plan forthat specifies near-term actions over the next five (5) years.
+The action plan shall include the size, timing, and type of planned resource additions and retirements, including both supply side resources and the , unless specifically identified within the Utility Resource Plan.
+A utility's action plan does not in any way relieve the utility of its statutory obligations concerning certificates of public convenience and necessity,